Garuda descended on the Indraloka (the land of Indra), in

 Struck

-by this weapon which was like a thunderbolt, Garuda laughed and told Indra, “Your Vajrayudha has not caused me
+by that weapon, which was like a thunderbolt, Garuda laughed and told Indra, “Your Vajrayudha has not caused me

 was made.
 I will also respect you and the Vajra.
 So, I will let the weapon cut